tsatria03/CookyCraze/docks/readme.txt

 Escape: Opens a prompt asking whether you want to quit.

 Buffers.

+Buffers are categorized message logs that keep track of everything that happens during your game.
+Instead of important messages disappearing after being spoken, they are stored in a buffer so you can review them at any time.
+There are four buffer categories.
+Critical holds important notifications like rank ups and game milestones.
+Events holds messages from random events and flipper flips.
+General holds status updates and informational messages.
+Misc holds things like save confirmations and other game actions.
+Each buffer can be muted independently so it stops being spoken aloud while still logging messages for later review.
+You can also export all buffer contents to log files in the logs folder at any time.

 Comma: Moves to the previous item in the focused buffer.
 Period: Moves to the next item in the focused buffer.